FoxLisk/alttp-notes/all bosses no eg/glitches.md

  1. walk farther left, grab it, snap
  1. repeat until you're deep in the wall (with the block not in your hands, only your shield is visible)
  1. tap <

+## Slot 9 Block

+ 1. Place a block.
+  * It needs to be fairly far away from collision in cardinal directions so the beams can stay in the air long enough for us to do the other steps
+ 1. Slash and hold your sword
+ 1. Break the block
+ 1. Kick up dust
+ 1. Place another block

+These have to be done fairly quickly.
+The 2nd block has to be placed while the beams from the first block & the dash dust are all on screen.

+Occasionally you'll get a slot 8 block because of, effectively, bad luck.

+If your sword spin charges fully in the middle of the process you're almost guaranteed to get a slot 8 block.
+If this is happening to you, try holding B until charged before doing the break/dust/block sequence.

 ## Mire Hookpush

+## North Hookpush

+These all describe a hookpush that moves you north enough to get past a screen transition; it's used 2x in mire and optionally once to skip Desert torches.

+ 1. Lamp 3x as setup
+ 1. Slot 9 block
+ 1. Dash-block
+ 1. Break block and beam up *at something besides a wall* (pot, torch, rail)
+ 1. Hook down from the top right corner inside the fishbone maze, pause when the hook hits the rail.

+You can retry the hook-pause thing as much as you want.
+If you're early you can catch it and switch to select buffers to get it.

+Old hookpush (requires boom)

   (Starts about 3:10)

  1. Lamp 3x as setup